 and then follow steps 2 and 3.

-If you want to rebuild and reinstall the binary after the installation, you can run:
+If you want to rebuild and reinstall, you can run:

 $ cd $SCSRC $ scons $ python setup.py install

 without using the options --download, --extract, and --apply-patches.
 If you want a clean rebuild, run scons -c before scons.
-Note, scons -c does not remove the unpacked source, so you don’t need to reapply the patches unless you have deleted the unpacked source files.
+Note, scons -c does not remove the unpacked source, so you don’t need to reapply the patches unless you manually deleted it.

 If you have Nose installed, you can run:

 inside the source tree for unit tests.
 To test installed version, use the following command instead: